Legb4/HeliX/readme.md

 *   **Port Conflict ("Address already in use"):** Stop the other application or configure HeliX to use different ports via the manager menu (Options 1-4).
 *   **Handshake Timeout:** If the connection hangs during initiation, check console logs on both clients (enable Client Debug via manager option 6) and the server (enable Server Debug via manager option 5) for errors.
 Network latency or firewall issues could interfere.
 An error sound may play.
 *   **Disconnected by Server (Rate Limit):** If you see an alert about being disconnected for exceeding the rate limit, you sent too many messages too quickly.
 Wait a moment and reconnect.
 An error sound will play.
+*   **File Transfer Fails:**
+    *   **Size Limit:** Ensure the file does not exceed the configured maximum size (default 100 MB).
+    *   **Peer Disconnects:** If the peer disconnects during the transfer, it will fail.
+    *   **Network Issues:** Unstable connections can cause chunk transfer failures.
+    *   **Browser Storage:** The receiver needs sufficient temporary storage space (IndexedDB).
+Check browser settings or clear site data if issues persist.
+Errors during chunk storage or reassembly will be reported.
+    *   **Console Logs:** Check browser console (F12) on both sender and receiver for specific error messages related to encryption, IndexedDB, or network sends/receives.
+*   **File Download Link Doesn't Work:**
+    *   The temporary Blob URL might have expired or been revoked (e.g., if the session ended or the message was removed before clicking).
+Try having the sender resend the file.
+    *   Check browser console for errors related to Blob URLs or downloads.
 *   **No Sound Playing:**
     *   Check if sounds are muted using the mute button (🔇) in the sidebar.
     *   Ensure your system/browser volume is not muted or too low.